IHEfty/1000-Codes-in-Tender/README.md

 # 1000+ Codes in Tender

 Welcome to **1000+ Codes in Tender**!
-This project is a comprehensive collection of code snippets and examples designed to help developers learn and utilize the Tender programming language effectively.
-Whether you are a beginner or an experienced developer, you will find a variety of practical examples and tutorials that cover a wide range of functionalities in Tender.
+This project is a comprehensive collection of code snippets and examples designed to help developers learn and utilize the Tender effectively.
+Whether you are a beginner or an experienced developer, you will find a variety of practical examples and tutorials that cover a wide range of functionalities in [**Tender**](https://github.com/2dprototype/tender-free).

 ## Table of Contents
 - [Introduction](#introduction)